 Paul says that Christ is our Passover.
-However, Jesus' sacrifice has dramatically changed the way the Passover is to be observed; it has also changed the way we strive to be unleavened, as Paul brings out in verse 8.
+However, Jesus’ sacrifice has dramatically changed our understanding of the Passover; it has also changed the way we strive to be unleavened, as Paul brings out in verse 8.

-Could the Corinthian church understand Paul's symbolism if they were not actually observing the festivals?
+Could the Corinthians understand Paul’s symbolism if they were not observing the festivals?
 Yes.
-They could understand Jesus' role as a Lamb of God without killing Passover lambs, and they could understand the spiritual fulfillment of sacrifices without killing any animals.
-Since the church in Corinth began in a synagogue, and there were Jews in Corinth, even the gentile Christians could have understood the allusions without actually keeping the festival in the old covenant way.
-Some of the Christians in Corinth may have even kept the festivals in an old covenant way, but that in itself does not indicate that the festivals are required for all Christians.
+They could understand Jesus’ role as a Lamb of God without killing Passover lambs, and they could understand the spiritual fulfillment of sacrifices without killing any animals.
+Since the church in Corinth began in a synagogue, and there were Jews in Corinth, even the Gentile Christians could have understood the allusions without actually keeping the festival in the old covenant way.
+Some of the Christians in Corinth may have kept the festivals in an old covenant way, but that in itself does not indicate that the festivals are required for all Christians.

 Colossians 2:16 says, “Therefore do not let anyone judge you by what you eat or drink, or with regard to a religious festival, a New Moon celebration or a Sabbath day.”
 First, we should note the connecting word “therefore” — it links verse 16 with the previous verses.
 Because Christ has circumcised us spiritually, forgiven us and given us new life, for that reason we should not allow anyone to judge us regarding various rituals.

-Apparently the Colossian heretics taught that certain customs were required, and Paul is telling the Christians that they should ignore the heretics' criticisms because of what Christ had done for them.
-The heretics' teachings were apparently a combination of Jewish customs and ascetic customs.
-The Christians were eating and drinking things that the heretics disapproved of (perhaps meat and wine), and the Christians' behavior on festivals wasn't what the heretics said was necessary.
+Apparently the Colossian heretics taught that certain customs were required, and Paul is telling the Christians that they should ignore the heretics’ criticisms because of what Christ had done for them.
+The false teachings were probably a combination of Jewish customs and ascetic restrictions.
+The Christians were eating and drinking things that the heretics disapproved of (perhaps meat and wine), and the Christians’ behavior on festivals wasn’t what the heretics said was necessary.
 Perhaps the Christians were observing these days with less rigor than the heretics demanded, or perhaps they were not observing these days at all.5

-The Greek words translated "with regard to" literally mean "in part," but there is no evidence that the Christians were observing only part of the festivals (e.g., all but the sacrifices).
+The Greek words translated “with regard to” literally mean “in part,” but there is no evidence that the Christians were observing only part of the festivals (such as everything but the sacrifices).
 The words are a Greek idiom meaning with regard to, with respect to, in connection with, concerning, etc. The Christians were not to allow others to judge them in connection with or regarding what they did on a Jewish festival.
-But how could they stop other people's attitudes?
-They could not; all they could do is not to let the criticisms cause them to change their behavior as if necessary for salvation, and that is probably what Paul meant.
+But how could they stop other people’s attitudes?
+They could not; all they could do is make sure that the criticisms did not cause them to change their behavior as if it were necessary for salvation.
+That is probably what Paul meant.
 Christian behavior should not be determined by external pressures.

 The clearest point in the whole passage is that we shouldn’t let people judge us regarding these things — not other Christians, not even people in our own fellowship.
 Salvation doesn’t depend on our observance of dietary rules or specific festivals.
 Christ is the judge, and we are to obey him rather than human traditions.

-Although Christians may observe the festivals as celebrations of various aspects of salvation, that does not make them required observances.
-Nothing in the New Testament says that they are required.
+Although Christians may observe the festivals as celebrations of various aspects of salvation, nothing in the New Testament says that they are required.
 In Colossians 2:16, the old covenant festivals are placed in the same category as new moon observances.
 Christ does not require us to observe them, nor does he forbid us to observe them.
-The festivals can be helpful if they emphasize what Christ has done for us, but they are not a required part of our new covenant relationship with God.
+Festivals can be helpful if they emphasize what Christ has done for us, but they can also take our attention away from Christ.

 The festivals were instituted by God himself, but so were the sacrifices and the tabernacle.
 The festivals are “feasts of the Lord,” but the tabernacle and sacrifices were also “of the Lord.”
 The festivals were commanded forever, but so were some of the sacrifices and so was circumcision.
 None of these are requirements for Christians today.
 The new covenant is significantly different from the old; worship requirements have been greatly transformed.
 The festivals are not signs or proofs of true Christianity and are not a basis for judging whether someone is in the faith.

 The festivals were commanded within the old covenant, and only within the old covenant.
 The terms of that covenant are not binding on Christians today.
 Observances instituted in the old covenant are obsolete unless we have evidence that they are also part of the new covenant.
 If we are to teach something as a requirement for people in a new covenant relationship with God, it must be based on the new covenant, not the old.

 The prophets predicted a restoration of the festivals, but they also predicted sacrifices (e.g., Zechariah 14:20-21) and circumcision (Ezekiel 44:9).
 Their prophecies cannot be used to make requirements for the church in this age.

-The early church also observed the festivals, since the first Christians were Jewish.
-They also observed circumcision and other customs that were not binding on gentile believers.
-It was certainly permissible for Jewish believers to continue observing their traditions, but their example is not authoritative unless there is evidence that gentiles were also required to observe these festivals.
+The early church observed the festivals, since the first Christians were Jewish.
+They also observed circumcision and other customs that were not binding on Gentile believers.
+It was certainly permissible for Jewish believers to continue observing their traditions, but their example is not authoritative, and we have no evidence that Gentiles were required to observe these festivals.
 God gave the Holy Spirit on one festival, but he never told us to commemorate that event with a required assembly (although many Christian churches observe Pentecost, it is by tradition rather than command); he gave the Spirit on other days, too.
 Later history shows a few Christians keeping the festivals, but some kept circumcision, too.
-Their example isn't authoritative.
+Their example isn’t authoritative.
 Our standard must be the Bible, particularly the new covenant.

 Paul kept some festivals in Jerusalem, but he was away for most of them.
-He also kept other Jewish customs, so his example isn't automatically authoritative.
-If we imitate all the ways in which he lived like Jesus, we would have to be celibate traveling preachers.
-We need to discern which details of their lives were based on the culture they lived in, and which were based on the new life in Christ.
+He also kept other Jewish customs, so his example isn’t automatically authoritative.
+We can’t assume that we have to do everything he did.
+We need to discern which details of his life were based on the culture he lived in, and which were based on the new life in Christ.
 Paul considered himself under the law of Christ, not under the law of the old covenant (1 Corinthians 9:19-21).
 Today, we are to obey the commands of Jesus (Matthew 28:20).

-The simple truth is that all these are not requirements under the new covenant.
-They are part of "the law of Moses" that is not a requirement for membership in the Christian community (Acts 15).
-We may not understand precisely how Jesus fulfilled the symbolism of leavened loaves and other festival rituals, but we do know that in the New Testament our relationship with God is based on faith in Christ.
+None of these are requirements under the new covenant.
+They are part of “the Law of Moses” that is not a requirement for membership in the Christian community (Acts 15).
+We may not understand precisely how Jesus fulfilled the symbolism of leavened loaves and other festival rituals, but we do know that in the New Testament, our relationship with God is based on faith in Christ.
 He is our atoning sacrifice, so there is no reason to fast on the Day of Atonement, since we do not believe that atonement is made for us on that particular day.
-Since we have been given salvation in him, we are already abiding by the purpose of the festivals; we have begun to experience the reality that the festivals only pointed to.
+Since we have been given salvation in Christ, we are already abiding by the purpose of the festivals; we have begun to experience the reality that the festivals only pointed to.
 The New Testament does not command them.

 Although the festivals are not requirements, they can be used as opportunities to preach the gospel and worship our Savior.
 But we cannot make them requirements and say that people ought to risk their jobs and alienate their families in order to keep them.

 Those who wish to abstain from leavened bread during that festival are free to do so, but there is no requirement to do so.
-We are spiritually unleavened through faith in the sacrificed Lamb of God, and there is therefore no need to physically perform that which was only a shadow of the reality.
+We are spiritually unleavened through faith in the sacrificed Lamb of God, and there is therefore no need to physically perform something that was only a shadow of the reality.
 However, there is a danger in doing such optional things: they tempt us to think that we are more obedient and better than others.
 They tempt us to look to ourselves instead of to Christ for our salvation.

 2 If we consider what readers knew and didn’t know, we would also have to consider why Mark had to explain to his readers that the Preparation Day was the day before a Sabbath (Mark 15:42).
 Does this mean that his readers didn’t observe a preparation day?
 Why does John 7:2 say that Tabernacles (not just the ceremonies, but the festival itself) was a Jewish festival, as if Christians didn’t keep it?
 These verses are not proof, but they are substantiating evidence that some Christians were not familiar with these festivals.